omernaeem/RFUAV/readme.md

             batch_size=32,
             shuffle=True,
             image_size=224,
-            lr=0.0001,
-        ).train()
+            lr=0.0001,).train()

-We provide the pipeline for the inference, you can inference your model on spectromgram or binary raw frequency data using the following code.
-The inference on the binary raw frequency data will automatically packed into a video with the identification result on the spectromgram.
-Notice, if you want to infernce the binary raw frequency data, you should specify a weight trained by the spectromgram dataset provided by python pipeline.
+We provide a pipeline for inference, allowing you to run inference on either spectrogram or binary raw frequency data using the following code.
+When inferring on binary raw frequency data, the results will automatically be packaged into a video with the identification results displayed on the spectrogram.
+Note that if you want to infer on a binary raw frequency data pack, you must specify a model weight trained on the spectrogram dataset provided by the Python pipeline.

-    test = Model(cfg='Your configration file path',
+    test = Classify_Model(cfg='Your configration file path',
                           weight_path='Your weights path')

     test.inference(source='Your target data path',
                    save_path='Your target save path')

+### 2.4 How to train a custom drone detection model and use it

+We provide a custom training method for drone detection tasks.
+Currently supported models include [YOLOv5](https://github.com/ultralytics/yolov5) and [Faster R-CNN](https://arxiv.org/abs/1506.01497) (coming soon).
+You can train the YOLOv5 model for drone detection using the following code.

+    from utils.trainer import DetTrainer
+    model = DetTrainer(model_name='yolo')
+    model.train(save_dir='Your target save path')

+We provide an inference pipeline that allows you to run your model on either spectrogram or binary raw frequency data using the following code.
+When inferring on binary raw frequency data, the results will automatically be packaged into a video with the identification results displayed on the spectrogram.
+Note that if you want to infer on a binary raw frequency data pack, you must specify a model weight trained on the spectrogram dataset provided by the Python pipeline.

+    test = Detection_Model(model_name='yolo', weight_path='Your weights path')
+    test.yolov5_detect(source='Your target data path',
+                       save_dir='Your target save path')

+### 2.6 Classify the drone based on detection result

+We provide a simple method to classify drones based on detection results.
+This involves a two-stage model: the first model detects the drone, and the second model classifies the detected drone signal.
+You can use the following code to process a raw data pack directly, and the results will be saved as a video.

+    cfg_path = '../example/two_stage/sample.json'
+    TwoStagesDetector(cfg=cfg_path)

+Note that you should specify the configuration file in `.json` format.
+In the configuration file, you can customize the models used in both the detection and classification stages to achieve better performance.

-### 2.4 Evaluate your model on the benchmark
+### 2.6 Evaluate your model on the benchmark

+Here’s a more polished version of your sentence:

-You can evaluate your model on benchmark, and using mAP, Top-K Acc, F1, Confusion Matrix to evaluate your model.
-Your model will be evaluated on the -20dB-20dB data set separately, and finally a model performance at different signal-to-noise ratios will be obtained.
+You can evaluate your model on the benchmark using metrics such as mAP, Top-K Accuracy, F1 score, and the Confusion Matrix.
+The evaluation will be performed separately on the -20dB to 20dB dataset, and the final model performance will be reported across different signal-to-noise ratios.

-    test = Model(cfg='Your configration file path',
+    test = Classify_Model(cfg='Your configration file path',
                           weight_path='Your weights path')

-    test.benchmark() ####
+    test.benchmark()

-### 2.5 Some useful tools to help you to process the dataset
+### 2.7 Some useful tools to help you to process the dataset

-Based on our experimental results, we provide a ready-made image dataset, but you can also directly obtain our raw data for processing as you wish.
-We provide a Matlab (tool.Sep_sec.m) program tool for segmenting raw data.
-You can specify any packet of raw data to be segmented every 2S.
+You can directly access our raw data for processing as needed.
+We provide a MATLAB tool (`tools.rawdata_crop.m`) for segmenting the raw data.
+You can specify any segment of raw data to be split every 2 seconds.
 The segmented data packets are smaller and easier to process.

-At the same time, the benchmark we use contains drone image data with different signal-to-noise ratios, but the training set we provide only contains drone image data in its original state.
-Directly using this training set may cause the model to perform poorly on the benchmark.
-Therefore, we provide a data enhancement tool (utils.preprocessor.data_augmentation) to improve the accuracy of the model.
+The benchmark includes drone images under various SNRs, while the training set only contains drone image data at its original SNR.
+Using this training set directly may result in poor model performance on the benchmark.
+To address this, we provide a data augmentation tool (`utils.preprocessor.data_augmentation`) to enhance the model’s accuracy.

     data_path = "Your dataset path"
     output_path = "Your output path"
-    method = ['Aug1', 'Aug2', ...]
+    method = ['Aug_method1', 'Aug_method2', ...]

     data_augmentation(dataset_path=data_path,
                       output_path=output_path,